 Remove all leaves, dirt and debris:

 Remove them from the pool skimmer basket and pool pump basket(s).
-If you have a pool-cover, remove all the debris before removing it.
+If you have a pool cover, remove all the debris before removing it.
 This will save all the mess just going directly into the pool and save the extra work.

 Bring water level up to normal operating level:

-To the middle of the skimmer mouth is a good indicator.
+To the middle of the skimmer, mouth is a good indicator.
 At this time it’s a really good idea to add either an algaecide to the water or a natural pool clarifier to start cleaning up the water and prepping it for the initial shock.

 Starting your pump for the first time:

 Be sure to ‘prime’ the pump with water.
-Don’t start it dry, not only can it harm the pump, extra stress and strain is placed on the entire system.
+Don’t start it dry, not only can it harm the pump, extra stress and strain are placed on the entire system.
 If your pump is below the water level, as on most above ground pools, priming probably isn’t necessary because the water is naturally ‘falling down’ to the pump (we call it a gravity feed).
 If the pump and filter system is more than 900mm above the water level, priming is an absolute must.
 Keep in mind that the system could take several minutes to ‘catch’ and start in this situation.

 Special Note: It is very normal for lots of bubbles to come out of the pool return fittings when first starting.